JanssenProject/home/triage.md

 ## Labels

+Github labels help us annotate issues/PRs with additional data.
+Janssen community uses labels as detailed below to communicate information and decision making for an issue/PR.

 ### Communication labels

-These labels communicate status of current triage process for issue/PR and also invite community for contribution using labels like `good-first-issue` or `help-needed`.
-Most of these labels would be replaced by other labels as triage process progresses and issue enters active development.
-For example, `help-needed` would be removed once a community members takes ownership of PR and starts development.
+These labels communicate status of current triage process for an issue/PR.
+Also, there are labels like `good-first-issue` or `help-needed`.
+These labels used to indicate where community contribution is required.
+Most of communication labels would be replaced by other labels as triage process progresses and issue enters active development after completion of triage.
+For example, `help-needed` would be removed once issue is under active development and a community members takes ownership of the issue.
+Below is the list of such labels:

 |Label|Indicates That|
 | --- | --- |